Optixal/sshpwn/README.md

 # sshpwn
 A modular framework and program for synchronous pwning with ssh, powered by Python 3.
 Requires [Python 3.0+](https://www.python.org/downloads/) and [python3-pwntools](https://github.com/arthaud/python3-pwntools).
+For educational and controlled penetration testing purposed only.

 ## Version 2.0
 - [x] Multi-threading with execute